-There are two bus lines that have daily service from Prague to Vienna that you can search and book on Wanderu.
-Of these two carriers, FlixBus usually offers more choice, with 30 scheduled trips per day.
+There are two bus lines that have daily service from Prague to Vienna that you can compare and book on Wanderu.
+Of these two carriers, FlixBus usually offers more choice, with 31 scheduled trips per day.

 An average trip on Arda Tur from Prague to Vienna takes 4 hours and 53 minutes , while the fastest available Arda Tur trip will get you to Vienna in 3 hours and 54 minutes .

-On weekends, Arda Tur offers 1 trip per day and you could expect to pay for a weekend getaway trip to Vienna.
+On weekends, Arda Tur offers 1 trip per day and you could expect to pay for a one way ticket for your weekend getaway trip to Vienna.

 Frequently Asked Questions